behnazkhoshnood/tadig-restaurant/README.md

   - Link to the wireframes is available under wireframes.

   - The design of the website is mainly the same for desktop and tablet however on mobile screen the content will be re-arranged.
-The user will move from top to the bottom.
+The user will move from top to bottom.

 - ### **Wireframes**